 - A down payment on your next car

 - DIY “overdraft protection” — giving yourself a “loan” by transferring money from your emergency fund when you’re having a tight month

 If you find yourself dipping into your emergency fund frequently for things on the non-emergency list, make it more difficult by keeping your emergency fund separate from your savings.
 Sure, you’ll lose a smidgen of interest and the convenience of keeping your money in one place, but you’ll dodge a heap of temptation.

-Another way to keep yourself from stealing from your own rainy day fund is to stop keeping your emergency fund in cash.
-Invest it in something like a short-term bond that earns at least 3 percent interest.
-You can always sell it if a true emergency does arise.
-If that sounds like a lot of trouble, well, it is—and that should help keep you from breaking into your stash when smart budgeting would be a better choice.
+Another way to keep yourself from stealing from your own rainy-day fund is to stop keeping your emergency fund in cash.
+Invest it in something like a short-term bond that earns at least 3% interest.
+You can always sell it if true emergencies do arise.
+If that sounds like a lot of trouble, well, it is — and that should help keep you from breaking into your stash when smart budgeting would be a better choice.

 Finally, even if you’re short on money now, don’t put off saving until your finances feel more solid.
-Feeling less than stable is actually a signal that you need an emergency fund pronto.
-Set a savings goal you can live with today, even if it’s only $10 a week (or $10 a paycheck or even $10 a month).
-And don’t forget to give some thought to saving for the good things, too, so the next holiday season doesn’t find you dipping into your growing emergency fund to pay for presents.
+Feeling less than stable is a signal that you need an emergency fund pronto.
+Set a savings goal you can live with today, even if it’s only $10 a week, $10 a paycheck, or even $10 a month.
+Don’t forget to give some thought to saving for the good things, too, so the next holiday season doesn’t find you dipping into your growing emergency fund to pay for presents.